lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     - course: D.Phil. in Computer Science
       institution: University of Oxford
       # year: 2024
-    - course: M.A. by Thesis in Philosophy (Cognitive & Computational Linguistics)
+    - course: M.A. by Thesis in Philosophy (focus on Cognitive Science, Computational Linguistics)
       institution: Stellenbosch University
       year: 2020
     - course: B.A.
 Hons. in Philosophy
       institution: Stellenbosch University
       year: 2019
-    - course: B.A. in Humanities (Philosophy, Social Anthropology, Art History, English)
+    - course: B.A. in Humanities (focus on Philosophy, Social Anthropology, Art History)
       institution: North-West University
       year: 2018